Hand Surgery

 What is Trauma Surgery (Reconstructive Surgery)?

 The hand consists of 27 bones and hundreds of nerves, arteries, veins, muscles, tendons and joints.
 This intricate design and function mean that any injury, especially trauma injuries, to the underlying structure could lead to a potentially devastating handicap.
-Dr Maresky specializes in emergency hand trauma surgery, providing immediate and comprehensive care to restore function and minimize long-term disability.
+Dr Maresky specializes in emergency hand trauma surgery, providing assessment and surgical care aimed at function, comfort, and recovery.

 The Procedure